Meet Our Bank Board of Directors

 Mark actively supports several charitable endeavors, including the annual Spirit of Giving campaign by United Way of Tarrant County and the First Command Educational Foundation (FCEF).
 United Way of Tarrant County is a local charity focused on providing leadership and harnessing resources to solve persistent social challenges, while FCEF is a nonprofit organization dedicated to empowering those who serve our Nation by improving their financial literacy.
 FCEF accomplishes this goal by offering approximately $130,000 in annual scholarships and financial education to America’s military servicemembers, civilian federal employees and their families.
 In addition to his philanthropic pursuits, Mark is active in LeaderPrime, which fosters connections among Fort Worth business leaders new to the city or to their roles.

 Mark graduated with high honors from the University of Illinois, earning a Bachelor of Science degree in Finance.
-He holds Series 7, 8, 23, 63 and 65 securities registrations, plus life and health insurance licenses.
+He holds Series 7, 8, 23, 63 and 65 securities registrations.
 He completed the Harvard University Advanced Management Program in 2015.

 He lives in Fort Worth, Texas along with his wife and five children.
 On any given day off, you can find him attending one of his children’s sports games or cooking family dinners.